bunbuntoo/bunbuntoo.github.io/_pages/about_orelie.md

 Nicknames: 大丽/大力 (Da Li, meaning great beauty or great strength :D )

 Orelie's Story:
 Orelie and Otis were siblings who came to our home together and grew up happily side by side.
 Sadly, Otis passed away, but then Orelie found a new companion in Teddy.
-Now, they enjoy each other's company, sharing a deep connection and comfort every day.
+Now, they enjoy each other's company, sharing a deep connection and start a new adventure together.